Ophiocordyceps unilateralis: Polyketides

 In 2009, a study showed that O. unilateralis also produces polyketides.
 These secondary metabolites have been used in antibiotics such as patulin, cholesterol medication such as compactin, and antifungal treatments.
 It has also been reported that polyketides have other therapeutic effects such as antitumor, antioxidant and antiaging activities.

 Fungal hyperparasite

-O. unilateralis suffers from an unidentified fungal hyperparasite, reported in the lay press as the "antizombie-fungus fungus", that results in only 6–7% of sporangia being viable, limiting the damage O. unilateralis inflicts on ant colonies.
-The hyperparasite moves in to attack O. unilateralis as the fungal stalk emerges from the ant's body, which can stop the stalk from releasing its spores.
+O. unilateralis suffers from the fungal hyperparasites Niveomyces coronatus and Torrubiellomyces zombiae, reported in the lay press as "antizombie-fungus fungi".
+These hyperparasites result fewer sporangia being viable, limiting the spread of O. unilateralis and the damage it inflicts on ant colonies.
+The hyperparasites move in to attack O. unilateralis as the fungal stalk emerges from the ant's body, which can stop the stalk from releasing its spores.

 The graveyards of dead ants are numerous and spread throughout the surrounding area of the colony.
 Though O. unilateralis is very virulent, only about 6.5% of all fruiting bodies are viable spore producers.
 This is caused by the weakening of the fungus by the hyperparasite, which may limit the viability of infectious spores.
 Ants also groom each other to combat microscopic organisms that could potentially harm the colony.
 Additional fungi also grant beneficial assistance to the colony.